stephan192/dwdwfsapi/README.md

   `gps location` consists of the latitude and longitude in this order.
 Keeping this order for the tuple is important for the query to work correctly.

-  A list auf valid warncell ids and names can be found [here](https://www.dwd.de/DE/leistungen/opendata/help/warnungen/cap_warncellids_csv.html).
+  A list of valid warncell ids and names can be found in [warncells.md](https://github.com/stephan192/dwdwfsapi/blob/master/docs/warncells.md).
-  Some of the warncells are outdated but still listed.
-If init fails search the list for a similar sounding warncell.

   Method `update()` is automatically called at the end of a successfull init.